With continued support from its partners and sponsors, IWCA women advance the global coffee industry. Examples include:

-For five years the IWCA Guatemala Chapter has organized regional competitions of women coffee grafters.
+For five years, the IWCA Guatemala Chapter has organized regional competitions of women coffee grafters.
 Coffee grafting is a specialized skill that involves attaching seeds to root-stock by hand.
 Grafted plants are desirable because they can have a higher productivity and be more tolerant to challenges like drought and root plagues.
 In the 2016 competition more than 150 women participated from different regions of the country.
-The event is meant to introduce grafting to women in rural areas as an income source as well as integrate more women into the coffee production.
+The event introduces grafting to women in rural areas as both an income source and opportunity to integrate more women into the coffee production.
 For more information on IWCA chapters or to support our continued efforts click here.

-The IWCA El Salvador Chapter was one of seven organizations convened by the national government to support development ofthe El Salvador coffee sector through a program entitled "Unity to Reactivate Coffee Fields."
+The IWCA El Salvador Chapter was one of seven organizations convened by the national government to support development of the El Salvador coffee sector through a program entitled "Unity to Reactivate Coffee Fields."
 (Maria Botto of the IWCA El Salvador Chapter and IWCA Board of Directors appears in the photo above.)
-The leaders of the organizations recognized the urgent for collective action to address economic and coffee sector growth.
+The leaders of the participating organizations recognized the urgent for collective action to address economic and coffee sector growth.
 For more information on IWCA chapters or to support our continued efforts click here.

-Since it's formation the IWCA Burundi chapter has formed key alliances with coffee exporters/importers, secured a washing station, and developed a a profit-splitting plan for sale of IWCA Burundi member coffees.
+Since it's formation, the IWCA Burundi chapter has developed key alliances with coffee exporters/importers, secured a washing station, and developed a a profit-sharing plan for sale of IWCA Burundi member coffees.
 The chapter is currently working to change national policies that prevent women producers from registering coffee in their own names.
 For more information on IWCA chapters or to support our continued efforts click here.